IRLL/HierarchyCraft/paper.md

 This work was financed by The Intelligent Robot Learning Laboratory (IRL Lab), University of Alberta, Canada.

 This work was also made possible by the research program of the engineering cursus at CentraleSupelec, University of Paris-Saclay, France

+We would like to thank Shang Wang, Yuxuan Li and Laura Petrich from the IRL Lab for their help on finding and describing related works, for their critical thinking on the project and for revisions of the documentation and report.

 # References